 I am thankful to Janja, our trainer, who gave us guidance and did her best so that we left Ljubljana with new ideas, knowledge and tools to use in our work.
 I can hardly wait to finish my homework and apply this new knowledge in my work.
 And when you wish for something really hard, not even a language barrier will stand in your way.
 So I would suggest to everyone to get out of their comfort zone and go on a new adventure.

-Elizabeta Milanoviæ Glavica is a Managing Director of the Central Podravina Tourist Board in Virje, Croatia (www.tzp-sredisnja-podravina.hr).
-You can get in touch with her at: firstname.lastname@example.org or email@example.com.
+Elizabeta Milanović Glavica is a Managing Director of the Central Podravina Tourist Board in Virje, Croatia (www.tzp-sredisnja-podravina.hr).
+You can get in touch with her at: email@example.com or firstname.lastname@example.org.

 To cite this article: